 The answer to nonprofits becoming proactive and effective at innovation lies largely in committing to a continuous, intentional approach.
 Despite our tendency to celebrate “heroic” chief executives and entrepreneurs, innovation rarely comes from one go-for-broke, masterstroke of genius.
 For most organizations, meaningful progress against the innovation-aspiration gap requires systematic exploration, experimentation, and trial and error, where learning compounds over time.
 Innovation is neither magic nor mystery; high-performing nonprofits demonstrate that organizations can deliberately cultivate the capacity to innovate.
-(For those who want to dig deeper, we have created a suite of free, online resources to help identify areas for improvement, and access downloadable tools for learning, planning, and action.)

 Six Elements for Building Innovation Capacity

 Organizations that excel at continuously generating innovations over time can look very different from each other.
 They can work in dissimilar fields or deliver poles-apart services; their assets and capabilities may vary widely.
 But through our research, we have identified six elements common to nonprofits with a high capacity to innovate:

 - Catalytic leadership that empowers staff to solve problems that matter